skip-mev/docs/docs/5-skip-secure.md

 After this configuration, all transactions sent by the wallet:

 - Will be routed privately through Skip Secure
 - **MUST** have the transaction `memo` field set exactly to the sender address.

 :::tip Sentinel LCD Endpoints
 You can find the Sentinel LCD endpoints for all chains Skip Secure supports in [this table](./3-chain-configuration.md#mainnets) under the column labeled "Skip Sentinel Cosmos-SDK REST / LCD for Skip Secure".
 :::

 #### Keplr

-* Navigate to **Settings -> Endpoints**
+- Navigate to **Settings -> Endpoints**
-* Replace the LCD endpoint with the corresponding Sentinel LCD endpoint for the chain used
+- Replace the LCD endpoint with the corresponding Sentinel LCD endpoint for the chain used
-* Transactions you send **MUST** have the transaction `memo` field set exactly to the sender address
+- Transactions you send **MUST** have the transaction `memo` field set exactly to the sender address

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-MnIJlP0bC0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe className="video" src="https://www.youtube.com/embed/-MnIJlP0bC0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>